bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.md

 }
 ```

-note- the cloner may either target a specific branch's value (if the second parameter is present) or the tree's top branch (if there is no second parameter); and there is
+note- the cloner may either target a specific branch's value (if the second parameter is present) or the $tree's top branch (if there is no second parameter); and there is
-also the possiblity that _both_ branch and tree.top is absent. (see above example)
+also the possiblity that _both_ branch and $tree.top is absent. (see above example)

 every six changes, the cloner adds a hard value so that the mutators don't callback too deeply.
 Mutation functions are nice in that they can reduce memory from history, but if there
 are too many of them you want to break the callback chain with an asserted literal value.